fyfey/wonde/README.md

 * TODO: cater for mobile users and have the day colums collapse to a single day with prev/next buttons to switch days, and a "month view" button to allow quick selection of week.
 * Updated backend API response for lessons + have the lessons rending on to the planner correctly.
 * Noticed that it's possible to have multiple lessons overlapping.
 Added a switcher control to toggle which lesson is "on top"
+* Added lesson detail view to see time, room, employees, students.
+* Added "app" specific feature to save notes against a lesson to help "be prepared".
+* Added username dropdown on login page (for demo purposes)